visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 ```

 Best practice is to handle errors as close to the site as possible.
 So while this is now handled in the router, it’s best to catch the error in the middleware and handle it without relying on separate error-handling middleware.

+#### What not to do

+One thing you should _not_ do is to listen for the `uncaughtException` event, emitted when an exception bubbles all the way back to the event loop.
+Adding an event listener for `uncaughtException` will change the default behavior of the process that is encountering an exception; the process will continue to run despite the exception.
+This might sound like a good way of preventing your app from crashing, but continuing to run the app after an uncaught exception is a dangerous practice and is not recommended, because the state of the process becomes unreliable and unpredictable.

+Additionally, using `uncaughtException` is officially recognized as [crude](https://nodejs.org/api/process.html#process_event_uncaughtexception).
+So listening for `uncaughtException` is just a bad idea.
+This is why we recommend things like multiple processes and supervisors: crashing and restarting is often the most reliable way to recover from an error.

+We also don't recommend using [domains](https://nodejs.org/api/domain.html).
+It generally doesn't solve the problem and is a deprecated module.

 ## Things to do in your environment / setup
 {#in-environment}